Best Nokia Phones Android Central 2021

 A new budget option: Nokia 5.3 with 64GB

 The Nokia 5.3 is an exciting budget device that is powered by the Snapdragon 665 chipset.
 You get reliable performance for most day-to-day tasks, there's a large 6.55-inch 720p screen, 13MP camera at the back, and the 4000mAh battery lasts two days on a full charge.
 If you want a budget device with clean software and excellent battery life, the Nokia 5.3 is a solid pick.

-The Nokia 6.2 is a fantastic budget phone.
-It has a 6.3-inch HDR10 display, Snapdragon 636, 4GB/64GB memory configuration, Wi-Fi ac, and a 3,500mAh battery.
-The 16-megapixel camera at the back takes decent photos, you get FM radio and a 3.5mm jack, and the phone also has NFC.
+A fantastic budget phone, the Nokia 6.2 has a 6.3-inch HDR10 display, Snapdragon 636, 4GB/64GB memory configuration, Wi-Fi ac, and a 3,500mAh battery.
+The 16-megapixel camera on the back takes decent photos, you get FM radio and a 3.5mm jack, and the phone also has NFC.
 If you want a budget phone that nails the basics, look no further.

 The Nokia 2.3 distills the essence of Nokia's design language.
 The phone has modest hardware in the form of a 6.2-inch 720p display, Helio A22 chipset, 13MP camera, and a 4000mAh battery.
 It isn't the fastest Nokia phone around, but it delivers a modern design, decent specs, and bloat-free software.

 Great entry-level pick: Nokia - 1.3 with 16GB Memory

 The Nokia 1.3 runs Android Go, which is designed for low-end devices with limited memory and storage.
 The phone has 1GB of RAM and 16GB of storage, but it is optimized to run without lag in day-to-day use.
 If you're in the market for an entry-level device that gets regular updates, the Nokia 1.3 is a decent choice.

 Nokia is the go-to brand for great budget phones